rendall/icebreakers/QUESTIONS.md

   * What's something you rebelled against as a kid?
   * What's something you were really into as a kid?
   * What's your guilty pleasure when you have free time during the week?
-  * What’s a book that affected you so deeply (emotionally or intellectually) that you still regularly think about it?
+  * What's a book that affected you so deeply (emotionally or intellectually) that you still regularly think about it?
-  * What’s a cause or purpose you deeply believe in?
-  * What’s a cause or purpose you deeply believe in?
+  * What's a cause or purpose you deeply believe in?
-  * What’s a food that always reminds you of childhood?
+  * What's a food that always reminds you of childhood?
-  * What’s a food, smell, or sound that you associate with where you grew up?
+  * What's a food, smell, or sound that you associate with where you grew up?
-  * What’s a hobby or side project you’ve been meaning to take up?
-  * What’s a hobby or side project you’ve been meaning to take up?
+  * What's a hobby or side project you've been meaning to take up?
-  * What’s a landmark, popular destination, or local hangout spot that you either frequented or avoided when you were growing up?
+  * What's a landmark, popular destination, or local hangout spot that you either frequented or avoided when you were growing up?
-  * What’s a movie you always recommend to people?
+  * What's a movie you always recommend to people?
 Why do you love it?
-  * What’s a sauce, condiment or dressing you couldn’t live without?
+  * What's a sauce, condiment or dressing you couldn't live without?
-  * What’s a simple life hack that everyone can benefit from?
+  * What's a simple life hack that everyone can benefit from?
-  * What’s a small act of kindness you were once shown, that you’ll never forget?
+  * What's a small act of kindness you were once shown, that you'll never forget?
-  * What’s a thing you do that seems strange to others?
+  * What's a thing you do that seems strange to others?
-  * What’s a time when someone did something you appreciated (at work or in another context), but you didn’t let them know?
+  * What's a time when someone did something you appreciated (at work or in another context), but you didn't let them know?
 What held you back?
-  * What’s an adult problem nobody prepared you for?
+  * What's an adult problem nobody prepared you for?
-  * What’s an adventurous thing you’ve done?
+  * What's an adventurous thing you've done?
-  * What’s an organization or private company you admire and why?
+  * What's an organization or private company you admire and why?
-  * What’s an unusual skill you’d love to master?
+  * What's an unusual skill you'd love to master?
-  * What’s an unusual tradition you or your family have?
+  * What's an unusual tradition you or your family have?
-  * What’s got your attention today, and why?
+  * What's got your attention today, and why?
-  * What’s normal where you live, but might seem weird to the rest of the world?
+  * What's normal where you live, but might seem weird to the rest of the world?
-  * What’s one activity that grants you pure escapism?
+  * What's one activity that grants you pure escapism?
-  * What’s one characteristic you admire in others?
+  * What's one characteristic you admire in others?
-  * What’s one country you would love to visit and why?
-  * What’s one country you would love to visit and why?
+  * What's one country you would love to visit and why?
-  * What’s one of the biggest risks you’ve taken in your career?
+  * What's one of the biggest risks you've taken in your career?
 How do you feel about having taken it?
-  * What’s one of your favorite recent memories?
-  * What’s one possession or tool that enhances your daily life?
-  * What’s one possession or tool that enhances your daily life?
-  * What’s one productivity tool you couldn’t live without, and what makes it indispensable?
-  * What’s one project that you could stop doing to give yourself more focus?
-  * What’s one rule your parents or guardians enforced when you were a kid?
-  * What’s one skill that helps you successfully work remotely?
-  * What’s one thing many people hate, but you love?
-  * What’s one thing many people hate, but you love?
-  * What’s one thing that brings you energy and joy?
-  * What’s one thing you are unbeatable at?
-  * What’s one thing you want to do in life, but don’t know where to start?
-  * What’s one thing you wish could be automated in your job?
-  * What’s one thing you wish you’d been taught in school?
-  * What’s one thing your parents or guardians always nagged you about?
-  * What’s one thing you’ve been procrastinating on and can’t finish?
-  * What’s something from your childhood that you still love today?
-  * What’s something new or interesting you’ve learned recently?
-  * What’s something new you’ve learned about yourself in the last three months?
-  * What’s something on your desk, a nearby wall, or out the window that cheers you up during the day?
-  * What’s something our team is good at?
-  * What’s something people don’t know about you?
-  * What’s something that doesn’t deserve the hate it gets?
-  * What’s something that made you smile recently?
-  * What’s something that puts you in a state of flow?
-  * What’s something you couldn’t live without?
-  * What’s something you do to relieve anger or stress?
-  * What’s something you like to do whenever you travel to a new country?
-  * What’s something you wish you’d learned earlier in life?
-  * What’s something you would change if you ran the world?
-  * What’s something you would change if you ran the world?
-  * What’s something you’re looking forward to, and why?
-  * What’s something you’re worried about?
-  * What’s something you’ve drawn inspiration from recently?
-  * What’s the best book you’ve ever read?
+  * What's one of your favorite recent memories?
+  * What's one possession or tool that enhances your daily life?
+  * What's one productivity tool you couldn't live without, and what makes it indispensable?
+  * What's one project that you could stop doing to give yourself more focus?
+  * What's one rule your parents or guardians enforced when you were a kid?
+  * What's one skill that helps you successfully work remotely?
+  * What's one thing many people hate, but you love?
+  * What's one thing that brings you energy and joy?
+  * What's one thing you are unbeatable at?
+  * What's one thing you want to do in life, but don't know where to start?
+  * What's one thing you wish could be automated in your job?
+  * What's one thing you wish you'd been taught in school?
+  * What's one thing your parents or guardians always nagged you about?
+  * What's one thing you've been procrastinating on and can't finish?
+  * What's something from your childhood that you still love today?
+  * What's something new or interesting you've learned recently?
+  * What's something new you've learned about yourself in the last three months?
+  * What's something on your desk, a nearby wall, or out the window that cheers you up during the day?
+  * What's something our team is good at?
+  * What's something people don't know about you?
+  * What's something that doesn't deserve the hate it gets?
+  * What's something that made you smile recently?
+  * What's something that puts you in a state of flow?
+  * What's something you couldn't live without?
+  * What's something you do to relieve anger or stress?
+  * What's something you like to do whenever you travel to a new country?
+  * What's something you wish you'd learned earlier in life?
+  * What's something you would change if you ran the world?
+  * What's something you're looking forward to, and why?
+  * What's something you're worried about?
+  * What's something you've drawn inspiration from recently?
+  * What's the best book you've ever read?
 Why?
-  * What’s the best phrase or piece of slang people in your hometown use?
+  * What's the best phrase or piece of slang people in your hometown use?
-  * What’s the best piece of advice you’ve ever been given?
-  * What’s the last book you quit reading, and why?
+  * What's the last book you quit reading, and why?
-  * What’s the last thing you completed that you’re proud of?
-  * What’s the last thing you completed that you’re proud of?
+  * What's the last thing you completed that you're proud of?
-  * What’s the last thing you did for the first time?
-  * What’s the last thing you did for the first time?
+  * What's the last thing you did for the first time?
-  * What’s the most important thing to remember daily that you haven’t been able to?
+  * What's the most important thing to remember daily that you haven't been able to?
-  * What’s the most useful item you’ve purchased this year?
+  * What's the most useful item you've purchased this year?
-  * What’s the most useful thing you own?
+  * What's the most useful thing you own?
-  * What’s the next item on your bucket list?
+  * What's the next item on your bucket list?
-  * What’s the weirdest thing in your fridge right now?
+  * What's the weirdest thing in your fridge right now?
-  * What’s the worst piece of advice you’ve ever been given?
+  * What's the worst piece of advice you've ever been given?
 And why was it so bad?
-  * What’s your favorite thing about the place you live?
+  * What's your favorite thing about the place you live?
-  * What’s your guilty pleasure right now?
+  * What's your guilty pleasure right now?
-  * What’s your spirit animal this week?
+  * What's your spirit animal this week?
   * When was the last time you felt unbounded optimism?
-  * When was the last time you felt unbounded optimism?
   * When you were young what cartoon would you get up early to watch?
   * When you were young what show would you get up early to watch on TV?
-  * When you’re feeling stressed, how do you deal with it?
+  * When you're feeling stressed, how do you deal with it?
   * Where did you grow up and what was it like?
   * Where do you feel most at home?
   * Which bucket list item do you most want to check off this year?